 double temperature; double pressure=objectName.readPressure (temperature); // measure pressure and temperature

-This statement reads the data from the BMP280 device only once, and returns both temperature and pressure.
+This statement reads the data from the BME280 or BMP280 device only once, and returns both temperature and pressure.
 This is slightly more efficient use of the I2C bus and ensures that the two readings correspond to the same measurement cycle.

 More sophisticated temperature and pressure measurement

 Although the above series of statements will work without problems, there are a couple of issues:

 - the device is running continuously, and therefore is consuming power at its maximum level.
 If the energy is coming from a battery, it may be necessary to reduce this.

 - due to the power consumed, the device will experience warming, and therefore the measured temperature will be higher than the ambient temperature.
 I will cover this more in a later step.

 A result that uses less power, and gives a temperature that is closer to ambient, can be obtained by using begin() with parameters that put it to sleep (eg mode=0).
 For example:

 objectName.begin(1,1,0,0,0,0[,1]); // osrs_t, osrs_p, mode, t_sb, filter, spiw_en [,osrs_h]

 Then, when a measurement is wanted, wake up the device with a configuration command to registers F2 (if required) and F4 that sets the appropriate values of osrs_h, osrs_t and osrs_p, plus mode=1 (single shot mode).
 For example:

 [objectName.updateF2Control(1);] // osrs_h - never needed for BMP280, // and not needed for BME280 if the No. of measurements is not being changed // from the value provided in begin(). objectName.updateF4Control(1,1,1); // osrs_t, osrs_p, mode